20 Popular Types Of Houses And Home Styles

 - Large columns

 12. Greek Revival

-Greek revival-style homes are one of the easiest styles to point out due to their impressive columns that emulate those found on the Parthenon and other famous Greek buildings.
+Greek revival-style homes are some of the easiest to point out due to their impressive columns that emulate those found on the Parthenon and other famous Greek buildings.
 Inspired by Greek democracy, philosophy and culture, this style emerged in the U.S. in the 1830s.
 These houses have large columns with Greek-style embellishments, white or subdued colors, and a grand front door and entrance.

-Put simply, farmhouse-style homes have barn-shaped roofs while others aren’t as on the nose.
+Some farmhouse-style homes have barn-shaped roofs while others aren’t as on the nose.
 The details are typically rustic, often featuring exposed brick and stone.
-Modern farmhouse style takes a rustic look and combines it with more clean lines and other updated features.
+Modern farmhouse style takes this rustic look and combines it with more clean lines and other updated features.

-- Key features: Rustic, rectangular, large porch, barn-inspired roofs and features
+- Barn-inspired roofs and features

 14. French Country

-These homes feature tiled roofs, white stucco walls, warm stone and wood as well as metalwork on balconies and windows.
+These homes feature tiled roofs, white stucco walls, warm stone and wood as well as metal work on balconies and windows.
 Even though most Mediterranean-style houses have an understated look, you’ll often see splashes of color through gorgeous tile work.

 16. Midcentury Modern

 Midcentury modern design emerged after WWII from the Bauhaus movement.
 Midcentury modern homes possess a sleek, uncluttered design that meets an appreciation for nature through large windows along with a mix of natural and man-made materials.
 These homes feature well-thought-out architectural design that allows function to inspire form.